Taytay Church: Later works and expansion

 Additional works were made to the church in 1768 and 1864.
 Both the church and the convent were reduced to ruins during the Philippine–American War.
 The church remained in such state until it was reconstructed after the War.
-The present church is built from concrete and no trace of the old Jesuit Church.
+The present church is built from concrete and bears no trace of the old Jesuit Church.

+Elevation to Minor Basilica

+On January 11, 2024, Rev. Fr.
+Pedrito Noel Rabonza III, the parish priest, announced that Pope Francis had granted the parish church an elevation to the title of minor basilica.
+The solemn declaration of the basilica was held on July 9, 2024.